Can pets eat Turmeric?

 Description

-Turmeric is a bright yellow-orange spice made from the dried rhizome of Curcuma longa, a plant in the ginger family.
-It is used in curries, rice, soups, marinades, mustard, and golden milk beverages.
-The active compound curcumin is also sold in capsules and liquid supplements.
+Turmeric is a bright yellow-orange spice from the dried rhizome of Curcuma longa.
+Used in curries, rice, soups, marinades, and golden milk beverages.
+The active compound curcumin is also sold in supplements.

-Culinary turmeric is usually used in small amounts, often mixed with black pepper, garlic, onion, and salt in seasoning blends.
-Supplemental powders, pastes, and extracts can be far more concentrated than normal cooking use.
-Some products include oils or sweeteners to improve absorption and taste.
+Usually used in small amounts, often mixed with black pepper, garlic, onion, and salt in seasoning blends.
+Supplemental powders and extracts are far more concentrated than culinary use.

-Spilled turmeric powder can stain fur and paws, which may hide repeated licking after kitchen prep.
+Spilled turmeric can stain fur and paws, which may conceal repeated licking after kitchen prep.
 Prompt cleanup helps reduce extra exposure.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.